Data cube measures

 Nested aggregation measures

-It is possible to define measures that perform a sub-split and a sub aggregation as part of their overall aggregation.
-This is needed to express certain calculations which otherwise would not be possible.
+You can define measures that perform a sub-split and a sub aggregation as part of their overall aggregation.
+This is required to express certain calculations which otherwise would not be possible.

-The general form of a double aggregated measure's formula is:
+The general form of the formula in a double-aggregated measure is:

 PIVOT_NESTED_AGG(SUB_SPLIT_EXPRESSION, INNER_AGGREGATE(...)
 AS "V", OUTER_AGGREGATE("V"))